7 Subtle Signs You May Have a Hernia

 You should always take a fever seriously, but if it’s accompanied by other hernia symptoms you need to get to the ER right away.
 It could mean the herniated tissue is strangulated—it’s not getting any blood flow—and that’s a potentially life-threatening situation.

-Occasionally, your large intestine can herniate, and that can block digestion.
+Constipation can cause hernias.
+But, occasionally, it’s also a symptom: Your large intestine can herniate, and that can block digestion.
 The result will be constipation and difficulty passing gas, according to a study by Harran University.
 In some cases, the piece of bowel can even swell and become strangulated, a condition that usually requires a surgical procedure to fix.
 Here are some secrets surgeons won’t tell you.

 A hiatal hernia can strike your upper abdomen, and it has very different hernia symptoms, starting with heartburn or chest pain, according to Mayo Clinic.
-A piece of your stomach squeezes through weak tissue into your esophagus; escaped stomach acid can inflame the area.
+A piece of your stomach squeezes through weak tissue into your diaphragm; escaped stomach acid can inflame the area.
 The result will be a burning sensation that feels remarkably like heartburn.
 Learn some other reasons you definitely shouldn’t ignore heartburn.